-The lessons learned during Initial LIGO's operation led to a complete redesign of LIGO's instruments, which were subsequently rebuilt between 2010 and 2014.
-This redesign made LIGO's new interferometers 10 times more sensitive.
-A 10-fold increase in sensitivity means that the new and improved LIGO will ultimately be able to listen for gravitational waves 10 times farther away than Initial LIGO.
-This is an enormous improvement since listening 10 times farther away will give LIGO access to 1000 times more volume of space (volume increases with the cube of the distance.
-So 10 times farther away means 10x10x10=1000 times the volume of space), and 1000 times more galaxies that host sources of gravitational waves.
+The lessons learned during Initial LIGO's operation led to a complete redesign of LIGO's instruments, which were rebuilt between 2010 and 2014.
+This redesign and subsequent improvements will ultimately make LIGO's interferometers 10 times more sensitive than their initial incarnation.
+A 10-fold increase in sensitivity means that LIGO will be able to detect gravitational waves 10 times farther away than Initial LIGO, which translates into 'sampling' 1000-times more volume of space (volume increases with the cube of the distance.
+So 10 times farther away means 10x10x10=1000 times the volume of space), and 1000-times more galaxies containing sources of gravitational waves.

 LIGO and Cutting Edge Discovery Science

-LIGO is a sophisticated physics experiment designed to detect gravitational waves from some of the most violent and energetic events in the Universe.
-By making gravitational-wave detections, LIGO will provide physicists with the means to answer key scientific questions, such as:
+LIGO is one of the most sophisticated scientific instruments ever built.
+LIGO's detections will provide physicists with the means to answer key scientific questions, such as:

 - What are the properties of gravitational waves?